hotwax/oms-documentation/marketing-automations-platform/iterable.md

 # Iterable

 This guide shows you how to integrate HotWax Commerce with Iterable, a popular marketing automation platform for Shopify.
-This integration automates email notifications to improve your customers' pickup experience.
+This integration automates email notifications to improve your customers' experience.

 HotWax Commerce handles order processing and fulfillment, while Iterable takes care of sending personalized email notifications.
 You can configure email flows within HotWax Commerce to trigger based on specific events, like an order being ready for pickup.

-Follow the steps below to integrate with Iterable and start sending automated pickup notifications:
+**Follow the steps below to integrate with Iterable and start sending automated pickup notifications:**

-# Generate an API Key for HotWax Commerce and Iterable**
+## Connect HotWax Commerce and Iterable**

+To share any kind of information between these systems, they need to make a connection with each with the help of private access keys.
 An API key acts like a secure password, allowing authorized communication between HotWax Commerce and Iterable.
 Follow these steps to create one:

 1. **Log in to Iterable** with your existing credentials.
 2. **Navigate to Your Project:** Remember, API keys are project-specific.
 Ensure you're in the correct project for your HotWax connection.
-3. **Find API Keys:** Look for the "Integrations" section in the main menu and hover over it.
-Select "API Keys" from the dropdown.
+3. **Find API Keys:** Look for the `Integrations` section in the main menu and hover over it.
+Select `API Keys` from the dropdown.
-4. **Create a New Key:** Click on "New API Key."
+4. **Create a New Key:** Click on `New API Key` when the page opens.
-   * **Give it a Name:** Choose a descriptive name to easily identify its purpose (e.g., "HotWax Commerce Integration").
+   * **Give it a Name:** Choose a descriptive name to easily identify its purpose (e.g. "HotWax Commerce Integration").
-   * **Select Key Type:** Choose "Server-side" as this key will be used by HotWax Commerce on your server.
+   * **Select Key Type:** Choose "Server-side" as this key will be used by HotWax Commerce to share details.
 You can find more details about key types:[link to Iterable API Keys documentation](https://support.iterable.com/hc/en-us/articles/360043464871-API-Keys)).
 5. **Generate the Key:** Click on `Create API Key`.
 A pop-up will appear displaying the generated key. **Important:** This key will only be displayed once.
 6. **Copy and Secure the Key:** Carefully copy the entire API key and store it securely in a password manager or other encrypted location. **Never share it publicly.**